-The Notes (or beneficial interests therein) may be offered or sold within the United States or to, or for the account or benefit of, U.S. persons, as defined in Regulation S under the Securities Act ("U.S. person"), only to QIBs or to Institutional Accredited Investors, in either case in registered form and in transactions exempt from registration under the Securities Act in reliance upon Rule 144A under the Securities Act ("Rule 144A") or any other applicable exemption.
-Each investor in Registered Notes that is a U.S. person or is in the United States is hereby notified that the offer and sale of any Notes (or beneficial interests therein) to it might be being made in reliance upon the exemption from the registration requirements of Section 5 of the Securities Act provided by Rule 144A or under Section 4(a)(2) of the Securities Act.
+The Notes (or beneficial interests therein) may be offered or sold within the United States or to, or for the account or benefit of, U.S. persons only to QIBs or Institutional Accredited Investors, in either case in registered form and in transactions exempt from registration under the Securities Act in reliance upon Rule 144A, Section 4(a)(2) of the Securities Act or any other applicable exemption.
+Each investor in Registered Notes that is a U.S. person or is in the United States is hereby notified that the offer and sale of any Notes (or beneficial interests therein) to it might be being made in reliance upon the exemption from the registration requirements of Section 5 of the Securities Act provided by Rule 144A or under Section 4(a)(2) of the Securities Act or (in certain circumstances for non-U.S. persons in the United States) under Regulation S.

-Purchasers of Definitive IAI Registered Notes will be required to execute and deliver an IAI Investment Letter (as defined under "Subscription and Sale and Transfer and Selling Restrictions").
-Each purchaser or holder of Notes will be deemed, by its acceptance or purchase of any such Notes, to have made certain representations and agreements intended to restrict the resale or other transfer of such Notes as set out in "Subscription and Sale and Transfer and Selling Restrictions."
+Purchasers of Definitive IAI Registered Notes (as defined herein) will be required to execute and deliver an IAI Investment Letter (as defined in "Subscription and Sale and Transfer and Selling Restrictions").
+Each purchaser or holder of Notes will be deemed, by its acceptance or purchase of any such Notes (or beneficial interests therein), to have made certain representations and agreements intended to restrict the resale or other transfer of such Notes as set out in "Subscription and Sale and Transfer and Selling Restrictions."